Jacqueline Fahey: Career

 Fahey has been an active painter since the 1950s.
 When she was 26, she exhibited her first paintings with suburbia and marriage as their theme at Harry Seresin's Coffee Gallery on Lambton Quay in Wellington, where she was working as a waitress.

-In 1964, Fahey organised an exhibition with artist Rita Angus at the Center Gallery in Wellington.
+In 1964, Fahey organised an exhibition with artist Rita Angus at the Centre Gallery in Wellington.
 This exhibition included an equal number of female and male artists and was one of the first exhibitions in New Zealand to take an intentionally gender-balanced curatorial approach.
 Fahey has commented, "It was a huge social success, because, to my astonishment, Rita was very social.
 I mean, she had connections, and she got an ambassador to open it [the exhibition], and asked all the rich people, you know, the right people to ask to an opening, and it was very successful.

 In 1980, Fahey was awarded a QEII Arts Council Award to travel to New York and study painting.
 Specifically, Fahey wanted to "find out what circumstances helped women artists to survive in a male-dominated profession in New York".
 In New York, Fahey stayed at the Chelsea Hotel, made contacts at A.I.R Gallery (the first all female artists cooperative gallery in the United States), and spent time with artists Sylvia Sleigh and Isabel Bishop.

 Her work increased in prominence in the 1980s, through galleries such as the Women's Gallery, established in Wellington in 1980, which sought to provide exposure to women's art and question the often patriarchal structures of the art world and market.

 During the 1980s and 1990s, Fahey taught painting at the Elam School of Fine Arts at the University of Auckland.
 At the time of her appointment as lecturer, over half the painting students were women, but there were no women lecturers.
 Fahey joined Robert Ellis (artist), Don Binney, and Dick Frizell on the painting staff and enjoyed the experience of teaching, learning alongside her students, and sharing ideas with her colleagues.

 Fahey was appointed an Officer of the New Zealand Order of Merit, for services to art, in the 1997 New Year Honours.

 In 2007, Fahey's paintings Christine in the Pantry (1972) and Sisters Communing (1974) were included in the major exhibition WACK!
 Art and the Feminist Revolution at the Museum of Contemporary Art in Los Angeles.

 In 2013, she received an Arts Foundation Icon Award, the Foundation's highest honour.